 Drugs Are Bad M’kay

-Look, we could spend the next 5 years going over the heinous and prolific details of just how bad the drug war has been and how much of an intentional crime against people of color and the working class it has been but let’s just settle for a quote from John Ehrlichman, a domestic affairs advisor to President Nixon who even spent time in prison for his role in the Watergate scandal.
+Look, we could spend the next 5 years going over the heinous and prolific details of just how bad the drug war has been and how much of an intentional crime against people of color, the working class and the anti-war movement it has been but let’s just settle for a quote from John Ehrlichman, a domestic affairs advisor to President Nixon who even spent time in prison for his role in the Watergate scandal.

 In a piece by Dan Baum for Harper’s Magazine on the topic of the war on drugs entitled “Legalize It All”, Baum recalled a 1994 interview with Ehrlichman in which he quoted Ehrlichman as saying